 Don’t be afraid to ask for help

-By taking a look at the needs of the person you care for and your limitations, you might realise that it would be better for some caring jobs to be carried out by a professional.
+By taking a look at the needs of the person you care for and your limitations, you might realise it would be better for some of the caring responsibilities to be taken over by a professional.

-- Needs assessment: has your friend or relative had a care needs assessment from their local council?
+Book a needs assessment: has your friend or relative had a care needs assessment from their local council?
 If not, contact their local authority to get one done.
 If they have eligible needs, they could qualify for free care services at home.

-We explain what it means to be a carer and the many ways that the UK’s 6.5 million carers provide help and support...
+We explain what it means to be a carer and the many ways that the UK’s 6.5 million carers provide help and support.

 If you care for someone, you can arrange a carer’s assessment to find out if you’re eligible for support.

 If you care for a loved one, it can be easy to forget about your own needs.
 Find tips on how to look after yourself.